LabAsim/scrape_tpp_gui/README.md

 ## Description

 This is my first project in order to learn Python.
-I have built it so as to access the news faster and in a more aggregated way than just reading the site.
+I have built it to access the news faster and in a more aggregated way than just reading the site.
 It scrapes the news categories of ThePressProject site.

 It has been tested in Python 3.10.
 It heavily relies on 3rd party packages.